Cincinnati vs. South Florida NCAA Football Odds, Plays and Insights | November 12, 2021

 - Cincinnati has five wins against the spread in nine games this season.

-- Cincinnati is 4-1 against the spread and 5-0 overall in games when it puts up more than 34.3 points.
+- Cincinnati is 4-1 against the spread and 5-0 overall this season when the team scores more than 34.3 points.

-- When Cincinnati picks up over 484.4 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Cincinnati churns out over 484.4 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Bearcats have turned the ball over 13 times, while the Bulls have forced 13.
+- The Bearcats have 13 giveaways this season, while the Bulls have 13 takeaways .

 - Find the latest spread and moneyline odds for Cincinnati at SISportsbook.